gradle/cookbook/docs/plugin-development/kotlin-plugins.md

 - receivers
 - etc...

-These features may be used in extra functionality for Kotlin callers but it is important that all the base functionality of your plugin does not require them.
+These features may be used in extra functionality for Kotlin callers, but it is important that all the base functionality of your plugin does not require them.

 ### Closures